Longmont Dental Implants

 Is Getting a Dental Implant Painful?

 We use a local anesthetic to make your experience more comfortable.
-If you’re anxious about this procedure, we offer sedation dentistry.
+If you’re anxious about this procedure, we offer sedation dentistry to make your visit much more comfortable.

 The process for dental implants at our office begins with scanning your mouth with an iTero to create a 3D map of it.
 If necessary, we extract the tooth, and, unless you need a dental bone graft, we place the implant on the same day!